Wynberg Allen School: Houses

 Over the course of the school year, each house accrues points through participation/winnings in mainly extra-curricular events and sports activities and the house with the highest tally at the end of the year wins the "Cock House Trophy".
 The name of the winning house is declared amidst much suspense on Prize Day, which is typically held on the last day of the school year.

 Uniform

 The winter uniform consists of green blazer, white shirt and grey skirts for girls whereas grey pants for boys.
 The school tie is striped with gold and green which is also the school colors.
 The golden stripes of the tie has the name of the school.

 Sports

 The school has facilities for sports and its students have participated in national championships.
-The school has one grass field, a gymnasium, swimming pool, basketball court, squash courts and one indoor court.
+The school has one grass field, a gymnasium, swimming pool, basketball court, tennis courts, squash courts and one indoor court.